Gang related offences - Decision making in

 - Slavery and Trafficking Prevention Order (distinct from the Slavery and Trafficking Risk Order): Upon conviction for a MSA 2015 offence, the prosecutor should normally apply for a Slavery and Trafficking Prevention Order (see above).
 A prosecutor can use the evidence adduced during a trial to support any application and to seek conditions which restrict the defendant from engaging in any activities pursued whilst committing the original offence such as recruiting victims, arranging travel or appropriate financial restrictions.

-- Forfeiture and destruction (knives, firearms and dogs): A prosecutor should, upon conviction, apply for the forfeiture of any knives and / or offensive weapons used in connection with the gang offending.
+- Forfeiture and destruction (knives, firearms and dogs): A prosecutor should, upon conviction, apply for a Deprivation Order requiring the forfeiture of any knives and / or offensive weapons used in connection with the gang offending.
 Prosecutors should note that destruction of a firearm should not be routinely requested on conviction unless the police specify otherwise, as the weapon may be of use to police armourers and Forensic Service Providers.
-Where a dog is used in the commission of any offence, prosecutors should consider whether it would be appropriate to make an application to forfeit the dog under section 143 of the Powers of Criminal Courts (Sentencing) Act 2000.
+Where a dog is used in the commission of any offence, prosecutors should consider whether it would be appropriate to make an application to forfeit the dog under section 153 of the Sentencing Act 2020 (which applies to all convictions on or after 1st December 2020.
 See the Dangerous Dogs legal guidance.